LaurieLecomte/SVs_short_reads/README.md

 ## Detailed Walkthrough

 For running each script, copy the `srun` command from the script's header to the terminal and adjust parameters (memory, partition, time limit) if necessary.
+The header also features a brief description of the script's contents.

 ### Conda environment preparation